rsvp/chess/README.md

 * A win by an unsound combination, however showy, fills me with artistic horror.
 * A wing attack is best met by a counterattack in the center.
 * Absolutely no takebacks: take your lumps, face up to consequences.
+* Activating the worst-placed piece is often the most reliable way of improvement.
 * After 1. d4 there are more opportunities for richer play.
 * After a bad middle game, there is hope for the endgame, but then, the moment of truth has arrived.
 * After a mistake, calm yourself and reassess the position.